rlpowell/todo-text-stuff/README.md

 `ice_recur`: A recurring item generator for todo.txt.
 Yes, there are like 14 of these, but I couldn't find a single one that could do "every 2 weeks" and would run the script for previous days that the script was missed if your computer wasn't turned on, so I wrote my own.
   - **_Requirements_**: Ruby and gems: ice_cube, optimist, fileutils
-  - Run `todo.sh ice_recur --help` for info on how to use this.
-Also, command line options posted at the bottom of the README.
+  - Run `todo.sh ice_recur --help` for info on how to use `ice_recur` and all the command line options.

 `templated_checklists`: A file to keep available copies of one-time checklists (i.e. "stuff to take when going swimming")
   - Read the comments at the top of the `templated_checklists` file for info on how to use this.